-It’s cold, outside.
-I can feel it leeching through both of the double-paned windows and clinging to my joints…pooling like a fog on the floor and setting my feet to ache.
+It’s cold outside.
+I can feel it leeching through the double-paned windows and clinging to my joints…pooling like a fog on the floor and setting my feet to ache.

 I drove with windows down, grinning like a fool in a thin hoodie jacket.
 I danced!
 I dug up around my gardenia and added some coffee grounds to the soil and watered her…and then had to wrap her back up before this chill settled in again.

-Just in case you aren’t sure, suet is those big old waxy blocks you can buy at the store, stuffed full of seeds and colorful bits, for a couple dollars each.
-You put the suet block in a wire cage and hang it in your tree and watch the birds go to town…
+In case you aren’t sure, suet is those big old waxy blocks you can buy at the store, stuffed full of seeds and colorful bits, for a couple of dollars each.
+You put the suet block in a wire cage, hang it in your tree, and watch the birds go to town!

 How to make Suet Blocks for Birds